 After lunch, we sat on the swing for 20–30 mins and then decided to head back to the room.
-Shubs was tired and sleepy so she decided to take a nap.
-I still had a lot of energy so I decide to visit river Giri.
-Somehow, I knew where I was going, plus the signs on the walkway helped as well.
-I literally ran down to meet Giri ma.
+Shubs was tired and sleepy, so she decided to take a nap.
+I still had a lot of energy, so I visited the river Giri.
+Somehow, I knew where I was going, and the signs on the walkway also helped.
+I ran down to meet Giri ma.
 I was missing her so much.
-You may ask, how can you miss a river that you never seen before?
-To be honest, I don’t have an answer for this.
-I ran down, I was so close to her.
-I was so happy, felt so much bliss in my heart.
-I touch her water, I prayed to her.
+You may ask, how can you miss a river you have never seen?
+I don’t have an answer to this.
+I ran down; I was so close to her.
+I was so happy and felt so much bliss in my heart.
+I touched her water; I prayed to her.
 I paid my respect.

-There, that was the tree I was standing next to, looking at Giri in my meditation.
-The rock was right there as expected and Giri ma was smiling at me, moving gently with a grace.
-The wind was blowing my hair and everything just paused for a sec, this is it!
-This is exactly what I experienced in my meditation.
-There, I was standing, I was home!
+That was the tree I was standing next to, looking at Giri in my meditation.
+The rock was right there as expected, and Giri ma smiled at me, moving gently with grace.
+The wind gently blew my hair, and everything paused for a second; this was it!
+This is precisely what I experienced in my meditation.
+There I was standing; I was home!

-Everything was so familiar and harmonious, there was nothing alien for me in the Ashram.
-I was supposed be here, just as planned.
+Everything was so familiar and harmonious; there was nothing alien for me in the Ashram.
+I was supposed to be here, just as planned.
 I came back to the room and rested a bit.
-It was 3 pm in the afternoon.
+It was 3 pm.
 I decided to visit the temple.
 And there HE was, standing right in front of me.
-At a first glance I noticed that he was wearing his dashing red outfit with one large yellow garland and another smaller orange garland with red and while flowers.
-Perfection is the only word I can use it here.
-I was so shy to stare at him first, but with all my courage, I raised my head and looked at him.
-There HE was, looking so magnificent, glorious and pristine.
-There is nothing more beautiful than Bhagwan Sri Hari ji.
-He gently smiled at me and welcomed me in his temple.
+At first glance, I noticed he was wearing his dashing red outfit with one sizeable yellow garland and another miniature orange garland with red and white flowers.
+Perfection is the only word I can use here.
+I was so shy to stare at him at first, but with all my courage, I raised my head and looked at him.
+There HE was, looking so magnificent, glorious, and pristine.
+There is nothing more beautiful than Bhagwan Sri Hari Ji.
+He gently smiled at me and welcomed me into his temple.

 We knew each other.
 He is my Krishna from the frame at my grandma’s home.
 I met him there first when I was three years old.
 He is my Vitthal from Pandharpur temple.
-He is my Kanha, who use to play and talk with me all the time when I was little.
+He is my Kanha, who used to play and talk with me when I was little.
 But then, I lost him for so many years.
-And, here He is, standing right there, gently smiling at me.
+And here He is, standing right there, gently smiling at me.

-I felt sad because he left me or did, I left him? was I mad at myself for erasing him from my life?
+I felt sad because he left me, or did I leave him? was I mad at myself for erasing him from my life?
 Or was I mad that he didn’t remind me of him?
-Sushree Svadha was singing melodious chants and songs to Bhagwan Sri Hari ji.
+Sushree Svadha was singing melodious chants and songs to Bhagwan Sri Hari Ji.
 I sat there as I watched both of them.
 It was so serene; her voice was full of devotion and love.
-I felt so lucky and humbled just to be there.
-Bhagwan Sri Hari ji allowed me to witness something so beautiful today.
+I felt so lucky and humbled to be there.
+Bhagwan Sri Hari Ji allowed me to witness something so beautiful today.

-He helped me remember all the fun times we use to have together.
-Somehow the time in the middle just melted away and we both became kids again.
-I had so much to tell him, but then, he knew everything already.
-I was so delighted and pleased that I am with him again.
+He helped me remember all the fun times we used to have together.
+Somehow the time in the middle just melted away, and we became kids again.
+I had so much to tell him, but he knew everything already.
+I was so delighted and pleased that I was with him again.
 He was always there; I was the one who was lost.

 My favorite spot at the ashram is now sitting on the swing.
 That is my happy place.
 I love swings, and the view from that swing is just so beautiful.

 There was a Lalita Sahasranama reading in the temple.
 We didn’t know what that was, but we came and sat with everyone as one should do.
-This Lalita Sahasranama was still going on, it was very long.
+This Lalita Sahasranama was still going on; it was very long.
 First, I had no idea what they were chanting about.
 Oh!
 It is about my Divine ma.
 Wow!
 She is so gentle, yet so powerful!
 I fell in love with Lalita Sahasranama.
-It’s every word had a strong pull and I was floating in that bliss.
+Every word had a strong pull, and I was floating in that bliss.

-Evening dinner was perfect, it was very tasty.
+Evening dinner was perfect; it was delicious.
 We didn’t talk to anyone there.
 After dinner was Aarti, Bhagwan Shi Hari’s Aarti.
-I didn’t know the words of the aarti, didn’t know what I was supposed to do or sing.
-Didn’t know the rhythm of the claps, should we clap, or not?
-Are there many aarti’s or just one?
+I didn’t know the words of the aarti and didn’t know what I was supposed to do or sing.
+I didn’t see the rhythm of the claps; should we clap or not?
+Are there many aartis or just one?
 What about Ganpati Aarti?
 OMG!
 So much confusion and so many questions.
-We walked in the temple.
-First came absolutely breathtaking Shankha Naad (three times).
-Entire temple was filled with magic waves and love all around us.
+We walked into the temple.
+First came breathtaking Shankha Naad (three times).
+The entire temple was filled with magic waves and loved all around us.
 I forgot all my worries and questions about the aarti.

-Bhagwan Sri Hari’s aarti was the most beautiful aarti in the world!
-Now, I don’t want to sing any other aarti’s.
+Bhagwan Sri Hari’s aarti was the most beautiful in the world!
+Now, I don’t want to sing any other aartis.
 I was thinking, how come I don’t know this aarti?
-I never heard of it before.
-It’s not in my aarti book that my mom gave me.
-Hmm! interesting.
-I noticed that Bhagwan Sri Hari Ji is very happy with his aarti, so was I and everyone in the temple.
+I had never heard of it before.
+It’s not in the aarti book that my mom gave me.
+Hmm!
+Interesting.
+I noticed that Bhagwan Sri Hari Ji was pleased with his aarti, and so was I and everyone in the temple.

-After aarti, we went to our room, outside it was dark now.
-We did our meditation, then I crashed in the bed and before I know I was fast asleep.
+After the aarti, we went to our room; it was dark.
+We did our meditation; then, I crashed into the bed and was fast asleep before I knew it.